Settings and account access

 Root role assigned in their identity provider can access and update settings.

 Root user privileges by default, and can access and update the account's settings.
-Alternatively, if your account has enabled SAML Single sign-on authentication, there are two user roles that are available:
+Alternatively, if the account has enabled SAML Single sign-on authentication, there are two user roles that are available:

 Admin, which are assigned to users in an identity provider (like Okta).
 For accounts with SSO enabled, only users with the

 Root role will be able to access and update settings as described below.
 Learn more about user roles in the SAML SSO documentation.